richelbilderbeek/awk_course/docs/morning_session/print.md

 ## Overview

-AWK is great for creating output.
+AWK is great for printing parts of tabular data.

-In this session, we use AWK to create output.
+In this session, we use AWK to print.

 ## Exercises